davidben/C2SP/tlog-mirror.md

 signing a [checkpoint][], provides the additional guarantee that the mirror has durably logged the contents of the checkpoint and has made it accessible.

-A mirror is defined by a cosigner origin, a pubic key, and by two URL prefixes: the *submission prefix* for write APIs and the *monitoring prefix* for read APIs.
+A mirror is defined by a name, a pubic key, and by two URL prefixes: the *submission prefix* for write APIs and the *monitoring prefix* for read APIs.
 A mirror MAY use the same value for both the *submission prefix* and the *monitoring prefix*.